EasyIP2023/lucurious-docs/index.md

 This is not official documentation.
 I initially started thinking of how I wanted to implement lucurious as of February 2019.
 I was watching the t.v series
 The Expanse and was looking at how awesome the user interfaces looked.
 After thinking I realized that I've seen this done before in video games and in web browsers.
 So, why not as an entire compositor?
-After over a year of on/off programming and thinking it is now an **easy to use** library for building highly sophisticated and advanced Vulkan DRM renderers that work directly with KMS.
+After over a year of on/off programming and thinking it is now an **easy to use** library for building highly sophisticated and advanced Vulkan DRM renderers.
 These renderers allow for easy creation of interactable single application compositors that appear to be straight out of science fiction.

 ## Examples and Usage
 * [lucurious examples](https://github.com/EasyIP2023/lucurious-examples)